gautamankitkumar/ankitgau-ms-report-data/README.md

 Majority of the code uses python and jupyter notebooks (hosted on colab).
 Google colab provides an easy medium for code hosting, convenience and reproducibility.

+You can find the PDF version of the report [here](https://github.com/gautamankitkumar/ankitgau-ms-report-data/blob/main/Gautam_AnkitKumar_F20.pdf)

 # Title
 Multiscale Modelling of CuAgAu surface segregation for propylene epoxidation